Customer-centric business objectives blend marketing and CX

 2. Power — even smarter decisions

-AI is able to process a lot more (and a lot more complex) data, and it does this work much faster than people.
+AI is able to process a lot more (and more complex) data, and it does this work much faster than people.
 That means that when used correctly, AI is able to make even smarter decisions than us humans.

 3. Speed — faster decisions

-AI can process a lot of data very quickly, making it an extremely efficient decision maker.
+AI can process a lot of data very quickly, making it an extremely efficient decision-maker.
 Tasking people with making decisions about customer journeys means asking them to first structure the data, then visualize it, extract information from it, think about next steps and finally apply it.
 There is no room in this scenario for real-time decision making, meaning that without Intelligent Journey Orchestration, the customer journey remains stuck in a predefined funnel.